 The first £5,000 of savings income (starting rate savings band) is taxed at 0%, if an individual has non-savings non-dividend income and this does not exceed the combined total of their personal allowance plus £5,000.

 An individual also has a personal savings allowance which is currently £1,000 for a basic rate taxpayer, £500 for a higher rate taxpayer and £0 for an additional rate taxpayer.

 Any savings income in excess of the allowances and starting rate savings band, if applicable, is taxed at 20%, 40% or 45%.

 These are payments such as dividend payments from shareholdings or dividend distributions from OEICs and unit trusts.

-Since April 2018, the first £2,000 of dividend income is taxed at 0%.
+The first £2,000 of dividend income is taxed at 0%.
 Any dividend income exceeding the £2,000 allowance up to the higher rate band is taxed at 7.5%.
 Any dividend income over the basic rate band is taxable at 32.5% or 38.1%.